top of page

 • Country of demand as well as country of supply - this provides a more granular understanding and improves the realism of your footprint, accounting for differences between where something is purchased and where it is made.

-• Scope 1, 2, 3 breakdown - allows you to swap in company-specific data, essential for capturing reductions in your reporting as your supply chain reduces emissions.
+• Scopes 1, 2, and 3 breakdown - allows you to swap in company-specific data, essential for capturing reductions in your reporting as your supply chain reduces emissions.

-• Time series - you get a time series going back over seven years, giving you the freedom to check progress on past reports, if any kind of methodological changes have occurred.
+• Time series - you get a time series going back over seven years, giving you the freedom to check progress on past reports, if any methodological changes have occurred.

 Other MRIO databases might have some of these elements, but few (if any) contain all of these essential qualities, which together give you the very best estimate of your company’s carbon footprint.